mickaelandrieu/docs-1/doc/developper-documentation/components/security.md

 ## Overview of security mechanism

-The main propose of the security component is to deal with *authentication* and *authorization*.
+The main purpose of the security component is to deal with *authentication* and *authorization*.

 Authentication is a way to grant access to a ressource.
 When a user is successfully authentified, authorization is a way to control access to a specific ressource.

 Authentication is handled by what is called a *firewall*.
-A application can have many secured areas, an admin area by instance.
+An application can have many secured areas, an admin area for instance.

 A secured area is determined by an *url*.
 When an url that is part of a secured area is requested, behind the hook some registered callbacks are executed.

 The `Firewall` archives this by listening to the `symfony` `kernel.request` event triggered by the HttpKernel.
-A `FirewallMap`  that maps a `request` with the registered listeners then checks if the current request is under a secured area or is already secured.
+A `FirewallMap` maps a `request` with the registered listeners then checks if the current request is under a secured area or is already secured.

 A `FirewallMap` Listener can authenticate a request, throws an `AuthenticationException` or do nothing.
-If one of these listener throws an exception meaning that the request is not authentificated, this exception can either be transformed into an `AccessDeniedHttpException` or used to initiate an authentication process by calling the `Firewall` entry point.
+If one of these listeners throw an exception (meaning that the request is not authentificated), this exception can either be transformed into an `AccessDeniedHttpException` or used to initiate an authentication process by calling the `Firewall` entry point.

 ## Authentication

 A firewall entry point, as it implements the `authenticationEntryPointInterface`, must provided a `start` method which takes two parameters: a request and the exception previously raised.

-`start` must returns a `Response` object that can be a page showing a form by instance.
+`start` must return a `Response` object that can be a page showing a form for instance.
-If one the FirewallMap Listener can handle the request, it creates a `Token` object that holds a reference to the current user, his role and his credentials.
+If one of the `FirewallMap` Listener can handle the request, it creates a `Token` object that holds a reference to the current user, its roles and its credentials.
 The listener then uses an `authenticationProviderManager` object to authenticate the `Token`. `authenticationProviderManager` will authenticate the token if provided and return an *authenticated* one if the user credential is valid.

 Otherwise an `AuthenticationException` is raised.
 Each *Token* uses a specific type of *authenticationProvider*.
-An *authenticationProvider* must implements the `authenticationProviderInterface` and provides the two methods :  `authentificate` which takes one paramater that must implements the `TokenInterface` and `supports` which is used to check rather or not the given `token` is supported by the authentication provider .
+An *authenticationProvider* must implements the `authenticationProviderInterface` and provides the two methods :  `authentificate` which takes one paramater that must implements the `TokenInterface` and `supports` which is used to check whether or not the given `token` is supported by the authentication provider .

 Registered FirewallMap Listeners must implement the `ListenerInterface` thus provided an `handle` method that accept an `GetRequestEvent` object.

 ## Authorization

-Once a user is identified his roles or any other attributes or object of its `token` can be used to determine rather or not he has access to a resource.
+Once a user is identified his roles or any other attributes or object of its `token` can be used to determine whether or not he has access to a resource.

 ### Decision manager

- An `AccessControlManager` is used for making final access decisions based on `Voter`.
+ An `AccessControlManager` is used to make final access decisions based on `Voter`.

  A voter can decide to `vote` either for grant or deny access to a ressource.
-A voter can also abstrain itself.
+A voter can also abstain itself.

  By default The `AccessControllerManagers` make his decision according to one these three strategies: